AUDITION PROTOCOL

 Dear Roosevelt Students,

-Between Dramafest, Musical Production, Play Production, Winter Production, and our class productions (Roughwriters in Playwriting, Variety Show in Theatre Advanced, and The Book-It Show in Narrative Theatre), our department offers many performing opportunities.
+Between Dramafest, Musical Production, and our class productions (Play Production class, Roughwriters and Variety Show in Intermediate Theatre, and the Narrative Theatre Show in Advanced Theatre), our department offers many performing opportunities.
 While the class productions automatically involve everyone taking the class, our other shows require auditions.

 First and foremost, a director casts according to the demands of the show.
 Some shows require huge dancing ensembles, other shows have a large number of leads but no one "main character."
 Some shows need people with an unusually strong command of language or singing ability; we even did a show where everyone had to be able to swim!
 Somebody with a lead in one production may not fit any role in the next.
 Luck plays a big part, unfortunately.